 - Practice receiving feedback with curiosity and a bit of tough skin

-- Spend time on design problems before solutioning—ask questions (and practice asking really good ones)
+- Spend time on problems before rushing to solutions—ask questions (and practice asking really good ones)

 - Approach situations from a place of empathy and a benefit-of-the-doubt attitude

 Consistent, frequent 1:1s.
 This is your time.
-We’ll spend a few minutes looking at what you recently accomplished and what you’re looking forward to in the near future.
-But topics are up to you—let’s take a look at your projects, talk about your career goals, get honest about a team conflict, or share what’s going on professionally and personally.
+We’ll spend a few minutes looking at your recent accomplishments and what you’re looking forward to.
+Topics are up to you—your projects, your career goals, team conflicts, or professional and personal highlights.

 Weekly team huddles.
 This is our time.
-As a group, we’ll do a roundtable of what we’re all working on.
-Then we’ll do what’s needed, like a work share, discussion about an industry hot topic, or an offline moment with some skill-building activities.
+As a group, we’ll roundtable what we’re working on.
+Then we’ll workshop ideas, discuss industry hot topics, or try out skill-building activities.

 Office hours.
-I have an open-door policy (I was a teacher, after all).
-I block off an hour and a half once a week that’s reserved just for our team.
+I have an open-door policy.
+(I was a teacher, after all.)
+I block off an hour and a half a week that’s reserved just for our team.
 Stop by my desk or pop into my Zoom room—I’ll be there—so we can go over designs and content.
 First come, first serve.
 You may bring guests, like fellow designers or researchers, but that’s up to you.

 I’ve been told that these assessments reflect me pretty well.